W-A-I-L-A-W-8/redesign/_posts/2020-4-30-embracing-the-UI-challenge.md

 title: Embracing the UI Challenge
 description: A guide to tackling the UI Challenge
 featured_image: '/images/posts/uiChallenge_1.png'
-published: false
+published: true
 ---

 Your bread and butter as a designer, well...is to design.
 Once in while you may get asked to knock-up some quick UI concepts.
 It could be for a new role or your existing organisation may require some sort of POC.
-Commonly, they'll both have nothing to give you in terms of a brief or a spec.
+Commonly, they'll both have nothing to give you in terms of a brief or a spec but whole lot ambiguity.
 This is pretty standard, so get used to it!
 It is even more common that you will be given a screen grab of a previous or current design that they are wishing to improve upon.
 This is commonly known in the field as a design challenge.
 The idea being to tease your creativity and tease out some new ideas.

 > “Here's one I made earlier.”